 - India

-- What are the long-term epidemiological consequences of untreated or under-treated musculoskeletal pain?
+- What are the disease risks, signs, symptoms, and unmet needs of musculoskeletal pain?

 - The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of musculoskeletal pain based on several factors.

-- The report helps to identify the patient population, the unmet needs of musculoskeletal pain are highlighted along with an assessment of the disease's risk and burden.
+- The musculoskeletal pain report helps to identify the patient population, and the unmet needs are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents